tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  <img src="app/src/main/res/mipmap-mdpi/symbol_drizzle.png" height="16" width="16"/> drizzle
  <img src="app/src/main/res/mipmap-mdpi/arrow.png" height="16" width="16"/> wind direction

+ *My widgets don't get updated (unless I open the app).*

+The widgets get updated every 15-30 minutes.
+If this does not happen at all or only happens when you open the app, then you likely have a device that prefers battery life over proper functionality.
+Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
+See [this page](https://https://dontkillmyapp.com/) to ckeck if you own such a device and what you can do.

  *Does the app display the actual, current weather?*

  No. This app is about weather forecasts.
 You see the weather you can expect to occur until the displayed time.
 For the widgets, see above.